Sunday, 21 May 2017

 My Facebook time line

 It's difficult living in this day and age, it really is.
 I struggle with it sometimes.
 I cannot get my head around the way everything has evolved and the direction it all seems to be going.
 We've become so dependent upon online 'engagement' and information, even though we know a lot of what is being shared is untrue, which can have such a devastating impact on our relationships.
-Stress (for some) is missing the latest trending on Twitter, not being one of the first to check yet another ('new' make-up) tutorial on YouTube, losing 'friends' on Facebook, deciding what pictures to take for Instagram and when to upload them...
+Stress (for some) is missing the latest trend on 'the gram', not being one of the first to check yet another ('new' make-up) tutorial on YouTube, losing 'friends' on Facebook, deciding what selfies to share and when to upload them...
 Is this life now?
 What on earth is going on?
 Seriously?

 It's so extreme that, sometimes, when we do interact off line, most people are so caught up with their electronic devices, or with trying to 'capture the moments' to later share online, that our social interactions can actually suffer.
-I can't deal and I feel no way to share that with you.
-I think the development of technology is fab and I really like what it has enabled us to do especially the positive educational and business opportunities.
+It's too much...
+I think the development of technology is brilliant and I really like what it has enabled us to do especially the positive educational and business opportunities.
 I'm just not about the negative aspects of it which you probably agree with.
-I think we're far too addicted to 'cyber lives' and the virtual world.
+I think we're far too addicted to our 'cyber lives' and the virtual world.
 It isn't healthy!

 #BringBacktheOldSchool